hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/query.md

 ## General Structure

-The body of this tag includes the SQL statement to be executed decorated with Dynamic SQL tags, parameter definition, parameter applying, and parameter injection.
+The body of this tag includes the SQL statement to be executed decorated with parameter definition, parameter applying, parameter injection, and Dynamic SQL.

 Any valid database query can be executed using this tag, including DDL (e.g. table creation), DML (e.g. inserting or selecting), DCL (e.g. granting access), and TCL (transaction control).